dirkraft/getprofile/README.md

   - Concurrent changes.
 Conflicting updates will simply overwrite each other.
-If you are working from multiple environments and modifying tracked files on each, be careful about the order of `getprofile sync`s.
+If you are working from multiple environments and modifying tracked files on each, be careful about the order and intermixing of push/pull between machines.

 ### How I use getprofile